Magazine vs Clip: Cutting Through the ‘Clip vs Mag' Confusion

 7. What's the definition of a clip?

-A clip is a device that holds multiple rounds of ammunition together as a unit, ready for insertion into the magazine or cylinder of a firearm.
-Clips make it faster and easier to load a firearm or a magazine with ammunition.
+A clip is a device that holds multiple rounds of ammunition together as a unit, ready for insertion into the magazine.
+Clips make it faster and easier to load a magazine with ammunition.

 8. Are magazine clips illegal?